tvv60/kurs-GitHub/README.md

-Change 1 on Win PC
+change 1 on Ubuntu PC